 Rowing, which made its Olympic debut at the Paris 1900 Games, has more than a century of tradition in the waters of Rio de Janeiro.
-Each rower, irrespective of their event is to compete across a gruelling 2000m race over glass-like or choppy water – depending on what the weather produces.
-At this year’s Olympics, there are eight male races and six female races including sculls, double sculls, quadruple sculls, coxless pair, coxless four and the coxed eight.
+There are sculls, double sculls, quadruple sculls, coxless pairs, coxless four and the coxed eight at the Olympics.
+Each rower competes across a gruelling 2000m race over glass-like or choppy water – depending on what the weather produces.

 Rio 2016 Rowing Fun Facts